 Various herbal compresses can be safely administered at home, such as Aloe Vera, Chamomile, and Eyebright.
 Some long-established remedies include grating fresh potato or freshly chopped plantain leaves to use as a soothing compress.

 Your vet will conduct a thorough examination of your dog’s eyes.
 By doing this, he’s looking for foreign objects and may take a sample to test for bacteria.
-He might also apply a dye which will enable him to look at the internal eye structures and in some cases he might test for internal pressure.
+He might also apply a dye that will enable him to look at the internal eye structures, and in some cases, he might test for internal pressure.

-This is an incredibly common ailment, and as such, you can rest easy knowing that your vet has a heck of a lot of experience with diagnosing conjunctivitis.
+This is a prevalent ailment, and as such, you can rest easy knowing that your vet has a heck of a lot of experience with diagnosing conjunctivitis.
 So don’t worry – he won’t conduct unnecessary tests.

-Conjunctivitis is really easy to treat although for dogs who experience repeated cases it can be frustrating, it’s best to just focus on treatment.
+Conjunctivitis is really easy to treat, although it can be frustrating for dogs who experience repeated cases.
+It’s best to focus on treatment.
 This is a common problem, and even the most chronic conditions can be effectively treated.

 4. Corneal Ulcers in Dogs

-Corneal ulcers are caused by various injuries, infections or irritants to the eye and should be treated by your vet.
-Corneal ulcers can be either minor or major or sometimes, somewhere in between.
+Corneal ulcers are caused by various injuries, infections, or irritants to the eye and should be treated by your vet.
+These ulcers can be either minor or major or sometimes somewhere in between.
 They can also be caused by Entropion, a painful condition characterized by the eyelids growing inwards towards the eye.

 - Shar Pei